sanjar91/OucHH/README.md

    * After all the nodes are added connect them as shown in the diagram below and click on *Deploy* button on top right corner of the page:
    <img src="https://github.com/sanjar91/OucHH/blob/master/node-red%20flow.png">

+After successfully completing the steps above you should be able to test your server's connectivity by typing *"http://<Your IP address>:1880/servotest"* in any browser on any computer and as long as your Raspberry pi is up and Node-RED running you the motor should be triggered.
+Which brings us to another important piece of the puzzle, the python program that operates the servo.
+[Click on this link for the python program](https://github.com/sanjar91/OucHH/blob/master/node-red%20flow.png).

 ## Getting Started Directions